 However, if you would like to donate to the NSPCC at the same time, do use their letter to Santa service.
 They suggest a donation of £5 and for that you get a personalised reply in a ruby-red envelope.

 Dig out old board games or packs of cards – or play games that don’t need any props like charades or murder mysteries.

 Get out of the house

-Sing along and get into the Christmas mood by going to free carol services at a nearby church or watching the Christmas lights being turned on in your local town centre.
+Sing along and get into the Christmas mood by going carol singing or watching the Christmas lights being turned on in your local town centre.
 Also, take a look at your local council’s website.
 They may have some Christmas events on that are free for local families.
 Even in these cash-strapped times, some councils are managing some good shows.